RockRoller01/skinninginfo/tutorial/song_selection.md

 </details>

-The next thing would be to add a background to the mode-x-small.
+The next thing would be to add a background to the ``mode-x-small``.
 This isn't that hard, all you need to do is to have your layer with the outline and below it a layer with the background.
 We don't really have any restrictions for the background, thanks to the background of the default top part being black.
 There are however a few things you should look out for.
 If the background is too bright you will have a hard time reading any of the song information.

 <details><summary>Image</summary>